300: No Such Thing As Swimming In The Sky

 She's still alive, isn't she, Marguerite MacDonald?

 And I think she was the first person to do laser eye surgery, is that right?
+Yes, I think she might have operated on the first lady as well.

 Yeah, so the first lady was a patient called Alberta Cassidy, who'd been just diagnosed with a melanoma of her eye.

-But before before they did so, she was so amazing, she just basically said, If anyone wants to do any experiments on this eye while it's here, then you can do it.
+And they were going to have to remove it, but before they did so, she was so amazing, she just basically said, if anyone wants to do any experiments on this eye while it's here, then you can do it.

 And they rushed her in and they did the operation.
+Wow.

+She was very cool.
 And Alberta Cassidy knew, sort of had had what they called a dire prognosis, and she did, in fact, die a few months later.

+But she volunteered herself.
 Yeah, so they rushed her into a primate center because that was the only place they were doing laser eye surgery at the time.

 And so she lay down on a bed and had her eyes lasered alongside the sort of shrieking and crying out monkeys and primates.

+Presumably quite off-putting.
 But yeah, and it worked.

 Now every laser eye operation you have a chimpanzee next to you.

+Some of the first surgery, laser eye surgery, was done on turkey dinners.
 So this was, they were trying to test the lasers in the first place.

-There was a doctor called Rangaswamy Srinivasan, and he was one of the pioneers because the lasers they were using were normally for uh carving computer chips in the right shape.
+There was a doctor called Rangaswamy Srinivasan, and he was one of the pioneers because the lasers they were using were normally for carving computer chips in the right shape.

-And they thought maybe we can use this for a medicinal purpose somehow.
+And they thought, maybe we can use this for a medicinal purpose somehow.

 Yeah, yeah, this was how they developed it in the early days.
+Wow.

 There was another part of development of laser eye surgery: